 Dear Mrs. Mauer-Stender,

-It is my pleasure to provide a testimonial letter to support a nomination of Georgian Respiratory Association (GRA) for the World Health Organization (WHO) World No Tobacco Day Award 2019.
+It is my pleasure to address you in support of Georgian Respiratory Association (GRA) nominated for the WHO World No Tobacco Day Award 2019.

-GRA has an outstanding record to showcase their leadership in promoting lung health in Georgia.
-It is one of the most active professional associations who focus their work on national capacity building of pulmonary health professionals through series of scientific, educational and public health events.
+Georgian Respiratory Association has an outstanding record in showcasing their leadership to promote lung health in Georgia.
+It is one of the most active professional associations which focuses on national capacity building of pulmonary health professionals through series of scientific, educational and public health events.

-It is particularly symbolic that theme of the WHO World No Tobacco Day 2019 is Tobacco and Lung Health, since GRA is the first professional association in Georgia who is focusing its efforts on tackling chronic respiratory diseases through focusing on its biggest risk factor – tobacco use.
-In 2017 GRA actively engaged itself in providing trainings for Primary Healthcare Professionals in providing brief advice in smoking cessation.
-It has been a huge contribution to the national efforts, since GRA chose as a strategy to reach out the rural areas of Georgia where it is the most challenging to reach for the state considering the limited resources.
-GRA team was travelling village by village and providing practical trainings for the PHC doctors working in the two regions of Georgia (Adjara and Kakheti).
-As a result, average improvement of knowledge of doctors and nurses about tobacco and cessation aid was from 20% to 90%.
+It is particularly symbolic that the theme of the WHO World No Tobacco Day 2019 is Tobacco and Lung Health, since GRA is the first professional association in Georgia that directed its efforts on tackling chronic respiratory diseases by focusing on its biggest risk factor – tobacco use.
+In 2017 GRA was actively engaged in providing trainings for Primary Healthcare Professionals in Adjara and Kakheti regions of Georgia by giving brief advice in smoking cessation.
+As a result, the knowledge of doctors and nurses about tobacco and cessation aid significantly improved. .

-GRA developed a first ever National Strategy in Smoking Cessation and updated existing clinical guidelines in smoking cessation, which is presented to the Ministry of Internally Displaced Persons, Labour, Health and Social Affairs for the formal adoption.
+GRA developed a first ever National Strategy in Smoking Cessation and updated existing clinical guidelines in smoking cessation, which was presented to the Ministry of Internally Displaced Persons, Labour, Health and Social Affairs for the formal adoption.
 The Ministry welcomes these efforts and is supportive to continue joint work in further promoting development of smoking cessation services in Georgia which will be widely available and affordable for the public.
-We see GRA as our main partners in this and would like to acknowledge the work they already achieved and encourage to further strive for better pulmonary health of our citizens.
+We consider GRA as one of our main partners in this direction and would like to acknowledge the work they already achieved and encourage them to further strive for better pulmonary health of our citizens.

 The outstanding work of the GRA in the field of lung health has been recognized number of times by different national and international awards including United Arab Emirates Health Foundation Prize for Outstanding Contribution in Health Development at the 62nd World Health Assembly in Geneva, Switzerland in 2009 and National Award in Medicine in 2015 for its cycle of scientific work “Topical Issues of Respiratory Medicine” created in 2003-2013.

-In closing I would like congratulate GRA for its remarkable endeavors and thank you for your consideration to give an international recognition to the team of outstanding professionals.
+Once again, we would like to extend our full support to the Georgian Respiratory Association for further consideration to the World No Tobacco Day Award 2019.

 Sincerely,